cire-thk/BifacialSimu/Readme.md

 <p align="center"><img src="BifacialSimu_src/Lib/readme_pics/inverter_choice.png" width="500"><br/></p>

-Once you enable it, your next step is to choose the inverter brand or insert the inverter data in each individual field.
-There has been already a few inverter data are included in the drop-down menu:
+Once you enable it, your next step is to choose the inverter brand or insert the inverter data in each field.
+There have already been a few inverter data included in the drop-down menu:

 <p align="center"><img src="BifacialSimu_src/Lib/readme_pics/inverter_json.png" width="500"><br/></p>

-Depends on what type of efficiency you would use in your calculation, fill the belonging fields out.
+Fill the belonging fields out depending on what type of efficiency you would use in your calculation.

 <p align="center"><img src="BifacialSimu_src/Lib/readme_pics/inverter_tab.png" width="500"><br/></p>

-It's important to note her that unneccesarry fields for the simulation must be removed.
+It's important to note that unnecessary fields for the simulation must be removed.

 ***